|

 - the biggest ever on the island of Ireland!

-Culminating on Saturday 4 August with the largest ever Pride
+Culminating on Saturday 4 August

 Parade and Party in the Square in its new venue - Custom House Square - the